-The Companies will only accept electronic applications and applications and/or other documents with electronic signatures through approved vendors, obtained in compliance with our prescribed procedures.
-Electronic signatures include the use of any device that electronically affixes the client's or producer's signature to an electronically stored form of the application, including, but not limited to styluses, digital signature apps, click wraps or other methods.
+The Companies will only accept electronic applications and applications and/or other documents with electronic signatures through approved vendors or platforms, obtained in compliance with our prescribed procedures as reflected on the Securian Advisor website connectivity support pages (search "connectivity support").
+Electronic signatures include the use of any device that electronically affixes the applicant's or producer's signature to an electronically stored form of the application, including, but not limited to styluses, digital signature apps, click wraps or other methods.
 For more information regarding electronic applications and electronic signatures, please contact us using the following options:

-• Life products: 1-888-413-7860
+- Life products: 1-888-413-7860

-• Annuity products: 1-800-362-3141
+- Annuity products: 1-800-362-3141

-· advisor.securian.com
+- advisor.securian.com

+- ILADconnectivity@securian.com